VolcanicArts/vrcosc.com/docs/V1/module-creation.md

 All modules are provided with a set of C# attributes to place on your module class to define the metadata of the module.

 ### Title
 Defined using `[ModuleTitle(string title)]`.
 The title of the module is what's shown to the user.
-This can be different from the class name explained before, but in practise it should match as to not cause confusion.
+This can be different from the class name explained before, but in practice it should match as to not cause confusion.

 ### Description
 Defined using `[ModuleDescription(string shortDescription, string? longDescription = null)]`.
 A short description of your module and an optional longer description.